 There are many aspects of Reed & Mackay’s culture which go to make up our unique environment.
 Maintaining and strengthening the culture is part of our everyday working life and underpins much of our corporate policy.
 We strive to create an enjoyable and safe working environment where staff can excel.
 We recognise our staff as our most important asset and employee welfare is a key objective that is linked to the company’s unique culture and values.
 We do not tolerate discrimination, abuse or harassment of any kind and we expect the same of our suppliers.
+Our Employee Handbook identifies codes of conduct related to Health & Safety, Equality, Dignity at Work and Ethical Conduct, and there are management approved policies for Health & Safety, Equality & Diversity and Corporate Social Responsibility.
 All staff must adhere to our codes of conduct and company policies.

-We operate a thorough recruitment and selection process for all our hiring decisions.
+A thorough recruitment and selection process is used for all our hiring decisions.
 This includes obtaining documented proof of an individual’s right to work in the country in which they will be employed.
-Should a concern arise we operate an open door communication policy and we also provide a protected disclosure facility should a staff member require confidentiality.
+Should a concern arise we operate an open-door communication policy and we also provide a protected disclosure facility should a staff member require confidentiality.

-Reed & Mackay always pay at least the minimum wage rate applicable.
+As a responsible employer Reed & Mackay always pay at least the minimum wage rate applicable under local laws.

 Our Supply Chain